STRIDES-Codes/Variant-discovery-using-long-read-data-across-SRA/README.md

 ## Challenges
 + We didn't have time to figure out permissions to run cluster, so we had to stick with our local Virtual Machines
 + We can't do visualization of SNPs because the viewer is not available.
++ The hardest part of our work is to wait.
++ A few issues with Docker.

 ## Next steps
 + We intend to continue working on this project after the CSHL codeathon 2020.